celldara/atmosh/README.md

 AtmOSH has it's own Web based solution or can be integrated into many SmartHome solutions such as HomeGenie or Domoticz or OpenHAB.

 Website at https://www.atmosh.org

+If you are interested in joining this project, send an email to jsloan@celldara.com